 by Kerry Lawless

 ELIZABETH SHAUGHNESSY (1937 - present): This former Irish Women's Chess Champion and Women's Olympic Chess Team member started the Berkeley 'Chess in the Schools' project in 1982.
+Her concept was to hire strong local players, who were also good teachers, and have them teach chess in the schools; the non-profit program was funded by the parents, as well as by donations.
+She invented this program model.
 Since then her program has grown to hundreds of schools and tens of thousands of alumni; which include several GMs and IMs.
 She has the largest such school in Northern California.
 Such was her success (and her political acumen), that she was elected to the Berkeley School Board and served very successfully as its President.
 She was also the president of Cal Chess for several years.
-In 2010 her Berkeley Chess School received the educator of the year award from the USCF; and another in 2011.
+In 2010 her Berkeley Chess School received the educator of the year award; and another in 2011.
 Among the Berkeley Chess School alumni are a world champion under 18, GMs, IMs, FMs and many State and National Champions.

 ALAN GLASSCOE (1943-present): Director of the Berkeley Chess Club since 1979, he became an ANTD in 1988.
 Highlights of his tournament directing include Assistant Director of the 1984 Berkeley US Closed & Women's Championships; Assistant Director of the 1987 American Open in LA; Chief TD/Assistant TD of the Berkeley People's Tournaments for 1985 through 1991, and 1999; and many dozens of other tournaments.
 He was USCF Regional VP for 1987-1989, President of Cal Chess in 1989, and has been on the Board of Directors of the Berkeley Chess School since 1995.
 Besides being co-author of the Budapest Defense, Thinkers' Press 1980, he was also associate Editor of the California Chess Journal in 1991.
 He wrote a famous satirical article comparing himself to Bobby Fischer, because they have the same birthdates (which will someday be reprinted in our article section).